1. Why should I consider a second citizenship by investment?

 Our handy guide outlines the typical journey and how PassPro helps you every step of the way…

 Gather the documentation.
-Your agent will supply a list of required documents needed to take the process forward.
+Your citizenship consultant will supply a list of required documents needed to take the process forward.
 Essentially, there are five important requirements you need in order to apply, including: proof of funds (together with 12 months' bank statements at the time of application); valid proof of residence, such as a utility bill featuring your residential address; valid government-issued ID, like a driver’s license; valid birth certificate and marriage certificate (if applicable) which must be attested by the Ministry of Foreign Affairs of the country issuing the document; and valid police clearance certificate from your country of citizenship, as well as any country you've resided for more than six months over the past 10 years.
 At this stage, you will also need to reserve a property, if you are investing in real estate.Read more

 Preparing the file.
 This is where PassPro’s expertise comes to the fore.
-The experts review your application with a fine-toothed comb, as it is their duty to anticipate any potential issues and solve them in advance in order to avoid any delay.
+The expert consultants review your application with a fine-toothed comb, as it is their duty to anticipate any potential issues and solve them in advance in order to avoid any delay.
 For example, PassPro is able to assist with translations when needed, gain any necessary legalizations, and ensure all the documents are supplied in the required format, and that there are no missing signatures, expired documents or any other discrepancies that slip through the net.
 You are kept firmly in the loop at every stage.

 Submit the application and pay the due diligence fees.
 PassPro will facilitate a secure and trusted payment option.